ian-hamlin/qrgen/README.md

 FLAGS:
-    -s, --skip       A flag indicating if the first line of the CSV is a header and should be skipped, defaults to false if not specified.
+    -s, --skip       A flag indicating if the first line of the CSV is a header and should be skipped, defaults to false if not specified
     -h, --help       Prints help information
-    -l, --log        A flag indicating if output will be logged, defaults to false if not specified.
-        --no-rect    A flag indicating if the svg output should exclude the <rect /> tag.
-Ignored if using PNG, <rect /> tag is rendered if not specified.
-    -V, --version    Prints version information
+    -l, --log        A flag indicating if output will be logged, defaults to false if not specified --no-rect    A flag indicating if the svg output should render the <rect /> tag.
+Ignored if using PNG -V, --version    Prints version information
     -v, --verbose    Verbose logging mode (-v, -vv, -vvv)

 OPTIONS:
-    -x, --max <QR version max>              The maximum version number supported in the QR Code Model 2 standard, or 40 if not specified. [default: 40]
+    -x, --max <QR version max>              The maximum version number supported in the QR Code Model 2 standard, or 40 if not specified [default: 40]
-    -m, --min <QR version min>              The minimum version number supported in the QR Code Model 2 standard, or 1 if not specified. [default: 1]
+    -m, --min <QR version min>              The minimum version number supported in the QR Code Model 2 standard, or 1 if not specified [default: 1]
+    -g, --background <background>           Set the foreground colour of the QR code using a six-digit hex value.
+                                            Defaults to FFFFFF [default: FFFFFF]
-    -b, --border <border>                   The size of the border on the generated QR Code, defaults to 4 if not specified. [default: 4]
+    -b, --border <border>                   The size of the border on the generated QR Code, defaults to 4 if not specified [default: 4]
-    -c, --chunk <chunk size>                The number of lines to try and process in parallel, if not specified defaults to 1 and file is processed line by line. [default: 1] -e, --error <error correction level>    The error correction level used in this QR Code, or High if not specified.
+    -c, --chunk <chunk size>                The number of lines to try and process in parallel, if not specified defaults to 1 and file is processed line by line [default: 1] -e, --error <error correction level>    The error correction level used in this QR Code, or High if not specified.
                                             "Low" The QR Code can tolerate about  7% erroneous codewords.
 "Medium" The QR Code can tolerate about 15% erroneous codewords.
 "Quartile" The QR Code can tolerate about 25% erroneous codewords.
-"High" The QR Code can tolerate about 30% erroneous codewords. [default: High]
+"High" The QR Code can tolerate about 30% erroneous codewords [default: High]
+    -r, --foreground <forgeround>           Set the foreground colour of the QR code using a six-digit hex value.
+                                            Defaults to 000000 [default: 000000]
-    -k, --mask <mask>                       The mask value to apply to the QR Code, between 0 and 7 (inclusive).
-    -f, --format <output format type>       The target output format.
-Defaults to SVG if not specified. [default: SVG] -o, --output <output path>              Output path, or current working directory if not specified or - provided.
+    -k, --mask <mask>                       The mask value to apply to the QR Code, between 0 and 7 (inclusive) -f, --format <output format type>       The target output format.
+Defaults to SVG if not specified [default: SVG] -o, --output <output path>              Output path, or current working directory if not specified or - provided [default: -]
-                                            [default: -]
     -a, --scale <scale>                     The side length (measured in pixels, must be positive) of each module, defaults to 8.
 This value only applies when using the PNG format.
 Must be between 1 and 255 (inclusive) [default: 8]

 ARGS:
     <infile>...
-Input file, must be specified.
+Input file, must be specified
 ```

 ## Examples